rgplantz/rgplantz.github.io/index.md

 - Solutions to most of the **Your Turn** exercises
 - A list of corrections to the text; if you discover any errors, please [send me email](<mailto:bob@computer.org> "email at bottom").
 I like to give credit to the person who finds the error; please let me know if it's okay to use your name.

-I don't charge for the online versions, but be aware that you may need to pay connection fees on your end.
+I don't charge for the superseded editions (online only), but be aware that you may need to pay connection fees on your end.